vinodkata/FitMi/README.md

 ---

-# Health Tracking App
+# FitMi

-A full-stack Health Tracking App built with the MERN (MongoDB, Express, React, Node.js) stack.
+A full-stack FitMi Tracking App built with the MERN (MongoDB, Express, React, Node.js) stack.
 This app allows users to log and track daily health metrics such as body temperature, blood pressure (systolic/diastolic), and heart rate.
 Users can create, view, update, and delete health records, while also utilizing features like searching and filtering through the records.

 ## Features

+- **Authentication API Features:**
+    The Authentication API now includes a registration feature with an improved UI, allowing users to input detailed personal information.

+    - User Registration:
+    The registration form allows new users to sign up by providing the following details:
+    Name: The user's full name.
+    Email: A valid email address for account setup.
+    Password: A secure password for account login.
+    Gender: Gender selection (Male/Female/Other).
+    Height (cm): The user's height in centimeters.
+    Weight (kg): The user's weight in kilograms.
+    These details are stored securely in the backend database and can be used to personalize health recommendations and metrics tracking in future updates

 - **Dashboard:**
   - Displays a list of all health records with metrics such as body temperature, blood pressure, and heart rate.